-Equally, if you want to keep those bigger clients really happy, you should always be suggesting ways that they can improve too.
+Equally, if you want to keep those bigger clients happy, you should always be suggesting ways that they can improve too.
 Is there a new app they should know about?
 A fresh social network?
 Do you have any recommendations to boost their website?
-Actually care about your client's long-term success, and they'll keep throwing work your way.
+Care about your client's long-term success, and they'll keep throwing work your way.

 One final note